JulianKimmig/polymcsim/docs/explanation/theoretical_background.md

 p_c = \frac{1}{\sqrt{f - 1}} = \frac{1}{\sqrt{3 - 1}} = \frac{1}{\sqrt{2}} \approx 0.707
 \]

-You can study gelation in PolySim by monitoring the appearance of a **giant component** in the simulated graph.
+You can study gelation in PolyMCsim by monitoring the appearance of a **giant component** in the simulated graph.

 ---